RSE-Cambridge/data-acc/docs/install.md

 The configuration in `/etc/dacd/dacd.conf` is covered in more detail below.

-On the Slurm master node, the `dacctl` binary needs to be accessible.
+On the Slurm master node, the `dacctl` binary needs to be accessible and /var/log/dacctl.log needs to be writable by the slurm user.

 Below you can see the Slurm configuration options GetSysState and GetSysStatus, both of which need to be modified to point to the location of the dacctl binary.